 Without the right room treatment, it is almost impossible to determine if the mix sounds the same when played back anywhere else.

-- Add carpets, pictures, and furniture to cover floors and walls in your room.
+Looking for cheap ways to acoustically treat your room?
+Add carpets, pictures, and furniture to cover floors and walls in your room.
 These will absorb and diffuse sound.

 You can read this article for more information on how to acoustically tune a room.